TBD54566975/developer.tbd.website/site/docs/ssi/verify-credentials.md

 The request above performs the following verification process:

-- Make sure the credential is complaint with the VC Data Model
+✅ Make sure the credential is complaint with the VC Data Model

-- Make sure the credential is not expired
+✅ Make sure the credential is not expired

-- Make sure the signature of the credential is valid (currently supports both JWT and some Linked Data credentials)
+✅ Make sure the signature of the credential is valid (currently supports both JWT and some Linked Data credentials)

-- If the credential has a schema, makes sure its data complies with the schema (note: the schema must be hosted within the service)
+✅ Make sure its data complies with the credential schema if one exists (note: the schema must be hosted within the service)

 :::info
-In the future this endpoint can (and should!) be expanded to support status checks and external schema resolution, among other optional checks.
+In the future, this endpoint will likely be expanded to support status checks and external schema resolution, as well as other optional checks.
 :::

 ## Other Types of Verification